 Spine Roller

-In the book The Development of Muscular Bulk & Power, author Anthony Ditillo recommends that you lie on a flat bench with your arms behind your head and eyes closed for 15 minutes prior to a workout.
-During this time practice visualization of the upcoming workout to encourage a positive state of mind and enhance performance.
+In The Development of Muscular Bulk & Power, Anthony Ditillo recommends lying on a flat bench with arms behind the head and eyes closed for 15 minutes before a workout.
+During this time, visualization of the upcoming workout can enhance performance.

-I’ve found that a greater effect is achieved if the base of the skull (i.e., the suboccipital area) is placed at the edge of the roll causing slight cervical extension.
-This seems to pull the spine allowing a greater decompressive effect.
-Remember to use this time to visualize the upcoming workout.
-In your mind, see yourself successfully completing all target loads.
+For an even greater effect, position the base of the skull at the edge of the roll, causing slight cervical extension.
+This enhances spinal decompression.
+Use this time to visualize yourself successfully completing all target loads.

 Neck Traction